Overview of Pennsylvania Taxes

 Pennsylvania Property Tax Rates

-Tax rates in Pennsylvania are determined by local tax authorities based on their revenue needs.
+Local tax authorities determine tax rates in Pennsylvania based on their revenue needs.
 Rates are expressed as “mills.”
 One mill is equal to $1 of property tax for every $1,000 in assessed value.

 Since every county uses its own system to determined assessed values, mill rates in one are not comparable to mill rates in another.
 For this reason, it useful to look at effective tax rates.
 The effective tax rate is equal to the annual property tax as a percentage of home value.
 The table below shows the average effective rate for every county in Pennsylvania.